mail us | mail this page

 root The root entry (a.k.a base, suffix) is one of many terms used to describe the topmost entry in a DIT.
 The Root DSE is a kinda super root.
 Root Naming.

-rootdn The rootdn is a confusingly named directive in the slapd.conf file which defines the DN of the superuser for each DIT which can bypass normal directory access rules.
-The rootdn does not need to appear in the directory, or even be related, in any way, to the DIT structure.
+olcRootDn/rootdn olcRootDn/rootdn is a confusingly named attribute/directive which defines the DN of the superuser for each DIT which can bypass normal directory access rules (ACLs).
+The olcRootDn/rootdn does not need to appear in the directory, or even be related, in any way, to the DIT structure (the exception to this rule is for the OLC (cn=config) DIT where the olcRootDn must lie under cn=config, for example, cn=admin, cn=config).

 scope Used in two senses: